sevilfarukk/UIAPITesting-SC/README.md

 ## Test Report

-- Upon each local test execution, a test report in HTML format will be automatically generated
+- Upon each local test execution, a test report in HTML format will be automatically generated `npx playwright show-report`
 - After each execution of the GitHub Action workflows, it will generate a test report as well

 ## CI/CD